EnvriPlus-PROV/EnvriProvTemplates/README.md

 		<http://orcid.org/0000-0002-3494-120X> or <http://orcid.org/0000-0002-3494-120>

-	there will be problems.
+	there will be problems if the namespace is not given explicitly

-		1) URIs such as <http://orcid.org/0000-0002-3494-120X> to be auto split into weird namespace:localname combinations such as
+		1) URIs such as <http://orcid.org/0000-0002-3494-120X> will be auto split into weird namespace:localname combinations such as

 			@prefix ns1: <http://orcid.org/0000-0002-3494-120>
 			ns1:X